hacss/hacss.github.io/src/configuration-guide.md

 easily on the basis of defaults.

-In either case, custom configuration is applied on top of the default configuration configuration, so it is possible and even preferable to export a partial configuration object reflecting only differences from the default configuration.
+In either case, custom configuration is applied on top of the default configuration, so it is possible and even preferable to export a partial configuration object reflecting only differences from the default configuration.

 ## Configuration Structure